GSA/digitalgov.gov/content/news/2023/03/2023-03-09-2023-call-for-participation-government-ux-summit-2023.md

 ---
 date: 2023-03-09 07:46:00 -0500
-title: Call for participation: Government UX summit 2023
+title: "Call for participation: Government UX summit 2023"
-summary: The UX Summit will be a one day virtual event on June 14, 2023.
-New and experienced UX practitioners are encouraged to participate.
+summary: "The UX Summit will be a one day virtual event on June 14, 2023.
+New and experienced UX practitioners are encouraged to participate."
 # See all topics at https://digital.gov/topics
 topics:
   - user-experience